Surf's Up (album): Songs

-Rieley had asked Brian about including "Surf's Up" on Landlocked, and in early June, Brian suddenly gave approval for Carl and Rieley to finish the song.
+Rieley had asked Brian about including "Surf's Up" on Landlocked, and in early June, Brian suddenly approved Carl and Rieley to finish the song.
 Carl overdubbed a new vocal in the song's first part, the original backing track dating from November 1966.
 The second movement consisted of a December 1966 solo piano demo recorded by Brian, augmented with vocal and Moog synthesizer overdubs.
 Johnston recalled, "We ended up doing vocals to sort of emulate ourselves without Brian Wilson, which was kind of silly."
 With the song completed, Landlocked was given the new title of Surf's Up.